rockroman/mildew-detection-in-cherry-leaves/README.md

 Plants affected by fungal infestation, specifically powdery mildew, exhibit distinct visual characteristics on their leaves, such as light grey or white powdery spots.

+### How to validate it:

 By conducting an average image study, we aim to investigate whether these visual markers reliably differentiate infected plants from healthy, uninfected ones.'

 ![Page 4](/workspace/mildew-detection-in-cherry-leaves/Page4.jpg)